TsingZ0/EvolveGen/README.md

-# CoAutoGen: Cloud-Edge Collaboration Platform for Automated Synthetic Dataset Generation
+# EvolveGen: Evolutional Data Generation Platform

-🎯 *CoAutoGen automatically creates high-quality synthetic datasets by **leveraging edge-side privacy-protected data to select and filter** cloud-generated synthetic datasets through a **feedback loop** with offline or online **APIs**.*
+🎯 *EvolveGen automatically creates high-quality synthetic datasets by **leveraging edge-side privacy-protected data to select and filter** cloud-generated synthetic datasets through a **evolutional loop** with offline or online **APIs**.*

 👏 You can access **free online APIs** for text, image, video, audio, and more at [SiliconFlow](https://cloud.siliconflow.cn/models) or explore affordable options at [getimg.ai](https://dashboard.getimg.ai/models).
 👏 You can implement a custom synthetic data selector by simply adding a new file to the `algo\client\selector` directory.